volkovasystems/kein/README.md

 # kein
-Check if key exists on the object.
+Checks if key exists on the entity.